-- a.
-VPP Program;

-- b.
-Pre-SHARP and SHARP Participants;
+VPP Program; Consultation Deferrals.
+Pre-SHARP and SHARP Participants; and AKOSH Strategic Partnerships.

-- c.
-AKOSH Strategic Partnerships; and

-- d.
-Consultation Deferrals.

-1. Voluntary Protection Program.
+- 1. Voluntary Protection Program. - a.

-a.
 AKOSH VPP Manager Responsibilities.

 The Assistant Chief of Consultation or designated VPP manager must keep the Assistant Chief of Enforcement informed regarding VPP applicants and the status of participants in the VPP.
 This will prevent unnecessary scheduling of programmed inspections at VPP sites and ensure efficient use of resources.
 Information should include the following determinations: